saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 Once audioCapture is enabled the status bar will display the recording icon.
 :::

 We use native Android audio capture for seamless audio capture for our real devices experience.
-Your test results and sessions are secured, and can only be viewed by you only.
+Your test results and sessions are secured, and can only be viewed by you.
 :::caution
-If your applications manifest.xml file defines android:allowAudioPlaybackCapture="false", you need to enable instrumentation to have Audio Capture work for your applications.
+If your apps's manifest.xml file defines `android:allowAudioPlaybackCapture="false"`, you need to enable instrumentation to have Audio Capture work for your apps.
 (screenshot of instrumentation flag)
 :::